cybloxyz/ZewroAI/README.md

 # Aegis AI

-Aegis AI is an AI ChatBot that uses LLaMA 3.3 70b through [HackClub's free API](https://ai.hackclub.com).
+Aegis AI is an AI ChatBot that uses various models through [HackClub's free API](https://ai.hackclub.com).

 ## Features

 - Chat data is stored locally on your device.
 No data is stored on the internet.
 - Full Markdown Support (excluding math LaTex syntax).
 - Supports for multiple chats.
-- Detailed code-blocks, including syntax highlighting based on the language and a quick-copy button.
+- Detailed code-blocks, including syntax highlighting and a copy button.
 - Customizeable system prompt.
 - Cross-chat memory (similar to ChatGPT's functionality).
+- A custom-made Reasoning option (allows the AI to think deeply, critiquing their own thoughts) with visible "thoughts".

 ## Todo